 - Start a blog.
 Use it to talk about your own writing process, share your ideas and experiences, or publish your work to a reading audience.

 - Create a space in your home especially for writing.

 - Proofread everything at least three times before submitting your work for publication.

 - Write every single day.

-- Subscribe to writing blogs on the Internet.
+- Subscribe to blogs about writing.
 Read them, participate, learn, share, and enjoy!

 - Use writing exercises to improve your skills, strengthen your talent, and explore different genres, styles, and techniques.